CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 ````

 To ease readability, we've removed the majority of the MIME code from the
 example.
-If you do not want to create the entire MIME message yourself, you
+If you do not want to create the MIME message yourself, you
 can leave out the property "mime", and
-[use special MIME properties](smtp-mime) like "subject", "text" and "html"
+[use special MIME properties](rest-mime) like "subject", "text" and "html"
 so that SMTPeter can construct the mime data.

-You only have to supply a recipient address, and no envelope.
-The envelope
+You only have to supply a recipient address.
+An envelope address is not necessary.
-will be filled in by SMTPeter to track the bounces.
-But if you want to
+The envelope will be filled in by SMTPeter to track the bounces.
+However, if you want to
 receive the bounces yourself, you must also add an envelope address.
 Besides
-the envelope address, you can even add a ["dsn" property](rest-dsn) to
+the envelope address, you can also add a ["dsn" property](rest-dsn) to
 specify the type of bounce messages you want to receive.